Consult the Best Cataract Surgeon in Pune

 - Secondary cataract is the type that occurs due to another condition or as a result of medical treatment.

 At Pristyn Care, we provide treatment for all types of cataracts and help people preserve the gift of sight.

 How is a cataract diagnosed?

-Cataract diagnosis involves a series of tests that are done to accurately measure the severity of cataracts and other eye conditions.
+Cataract diagnosis involves a series of tests that are done to measure the severity of cataracts and other eye conditions accurately.
 In most cases, cataracts can be detected with a dilation test performed during a routine eye exam.
 Other tests that may be conducted prior to the surgery include-

 - Visual Acuity Test– It is performed with the help of an eye chart that has a series of letters.
 Each eye is tested to determine if your vision is getting impaired or not.

 - Slit-lamp Examination- This test allows the eye specialist to see eye components under magnification.
 The slit lamp illuminates the cornea, iris, and lens.
 Thus, the doctor can detect the protein deposits on the lens clearly.

 - Retinal Exam- The doctor puts eye drops for pupil dilation and examines the lens to look for signs of cataracts with the help of an ophthalmoscope.